-Welcome to our website!
 I studied veterinary science and graduated from the Onderstepoort Veterinary Faculty, University of Pretoria, South Africa in 1983.
 After graduation I worked in a 24-Hour Emergency and Referral Clinic in Johannesburg.
 In 1985 I took up a lecturing post at Onderstepoort, where I specialised in Small Animal Internal Medicine.

 Hi there!
 I work since February 2017 for Wildlife Vets Namibia.
 I am from the Netherlands, where I studied to become a veterinary nurse.
 I started working as a zookeeper at the African department in Ouwehands Zoo, Rhenen.
 Besides my work I did a BSc in Wildlife Management, and got the opportunity to do my internship at the Cheetah Conservation Fund in Namibia.
 This is where I fell in love with Namibia!

-Friederich is both our foreman and right hand man.
+Frederick is both our foreman and right-hand man.
 He was born in Otjiwarongo, and started working as a farm labourer for almost 10 years.
 In 2000 he started working for a game capture company, and in 2004 he entered Ulf’s employment in his game capture company.
-Friederich is not just highly experienced in the capture and care of all our game species, from small antelopes to rhinos and elephants, he is also a reliable truck driver, and competent mechanic and welder.
-In short, Friederich is a jack and master of all trades!
-Fredrick enjoys working with the animals of every species, and is also a proud farmer with some farm animals of his own.
+Frederick is not just highly experienced in the capture and care of all our game species - from small antelopes to rhinos and elephants - he is also a reliable truck driver, and a competent mechanic and welder.
+In short, Frederick is a jack and master of all trades!

-Friederich started his travels through southern Africa as a truck driver and, in the process got to know South Africa, Botswana, Zambia, Angola and the DRC.
+Frederick started his travels through southern Africa as a truck driver and, in the process got to know South Africa, Botswana, Zambia, Angola and the DRC.
 He was introduced to sea and air travel when we started exporting game to the DRC.
+Frederick enjoys working with any wildlife species, and is also a proud farmer with some farm animals of his own.

 Manu comes from the small village Onandjamba in the north of Namibia.
 He started working for Ulf´s former game capture company in 2004, where he was introduced to a wide spectrum of wildlife work.
 He is part of our game capture team and, when we are not doing game work, he works on the farm.
 From elephants to springbuck, from dart immobilization to boma capture, he has participated in it all.